zenomt/webid-auth-nginx/README.md

 The method by which the tag vocabulary being used by a server is communicated to the user or to the user's trusted authorization management app is to be determined.
-It is envisioned that a method could integrate with the [HTTP Privilege Request Protocol][priv-proto].

-To associate tags with a `Bearer` access token, the app sets the (new, experimental) `app_authorizations` key in the *proof-token* (sent to the `webid-pop` endpoint) to the URI of the App Authorization appropriate for this server.
+To associate tags with a `Bearer` access token, the app sets the new `app_authorizations` claim in the *proof-token* (sent to the `webid-pop` endpoint) to the URI(s) of the App Authorization(s) appropriate for this server.
+The claim can either be a string (for one URI) or a list of strings (for multiple URIs).
+The server will load at most four App Authorization URIs.

 `auth.py`
 ---------